openstack/freezer/README.rst

 Nova backups

-To make a nova backup you should provide a nova parameter in the arguments.
+To make a Nova backup you should provide a Nova parameter in the arguments.
 Freezer doesn't do any additional checks and assumes that making a backup of that instance will be sufficient to restore your data in future.